Defining Alcoholism

 3) Excessive time spent on obtaining, using, or recovering from alcohol use.

-4) Experiencing cravings and strong urges to consume alcohol.
+4) Experiencing cravings and strong urges for alcohol.

 5) Being unable to fulfil obligations at home, school, or work, because of alcohol use.